chanshiyucx/blog/journal/004-interview-simulation.md

 I actually use React regularly in personal projects, my blog is built with Next.js, TypeScript, and Tailwind CSS, which matches your tech stack exactly.
 The concepts between Vue and React are very similar.
 Having experience with both frameworks actually gives me a broader perspective on frontend development.

+> What's cons and pros of React as a framework?

+React has several strengths.
+It's component-based, which makes code reusable and maintainable.
+Its large ecosystem and community provide many third-party libraries and solutions.
+It also supports server-side rendering with frameworks like Next.js, which improves performance and SEO.

+On the downside, React is not a full framework—it's just a view library.
+So you often need to make choices about routing, state management, or styling, which can increase complexity.
+Also, JSX and the fast-moving ecosystem can have a steep learning curve for newcomers.

 ### Communication

 > How did you handle communication challenges?